Join the Great Dane Care Newsletter!

 Great Danes are one of the largest dog breeds in the world.
 Commonly referred to as gentle giants, they are known for their common disposition, and yes, their lazy personalities!

-Just because your Great Dane probably doesn’t want to run a 5k with you, they still make great companions that are ready to stick by your side through just about anything.
+Just because your Great Dane probably doesn’t want to run a 5k with you, they still make great companions who are ready to stick by your side through just about anything.

 Don’t get me wrong, they’ll still have their moments of energy!
 In case you haven’t heard, Great Danes are also known for their zoomies 🙂 This is where they sprint around frantically sprint back and forth for anywhere from 30 seconds to 2 minutes.